 “We have processed your Low Rate Guarantee Claim,” a representative writes.
 “The claim has been denied.”

-Best Western listed the reason for rejecting his claim as a problem with the date.
+The reason for rejecting his claim as a problem with the date

 “If I understand you correctly after me showing you five different booking engines that all show a rate almost half of the rate on your website you are now going to deny the best rate guarantee claim because one of the websites use the international date format of date/month/year rather than the US format month/date/year,” Thomas responds.

 “According to our agent the claim was not yet denied,” says Best Western.
 “We just don’t have all the information we need to process your claim.”